-However, Assembly Republicans fought hard against the Governor's flawed plan because realignment essentially means the early release of some very dangerous individuals.
+However, Legislative Republicans fought hard against the Governor's flawed plan because realignment essentially means the early release of some very dangerous individuals.
 In reality, realignment is a scheme for the state to transfer some of its budget problems to cash-strapped counties and to release prisoners early without getting its hands dirty.

 In total, realignment combined with a court-ordered population prison reduction, will result in 52,000 offenders being shifted from state prison to local jails by 2013-14.
 Although there is a federal court order to require the state to reduce the prison population by 33,000 prisoners, the Governor's scheme will increase the target population by over 40%.